-Emma Watson Trashed In L.A.
-Mini Dress Paparazzi Photos
+Emma Watson Trashed By Fans For Minidress In L.A.
+Paparazzi Photos

 Emma Watson tends not to receive negative feedback on the style front.
 The Harry Potter actress is known for her classy wardrobe and understated elegance, with many finding the star’s looks a breath of fresh air in a world increasingly dominated by celebrities and their eye-popping outfits.
 Emma’s eco-friendly wardrobe has also been chronicled by Elle.

 It looks like Emma has fallen under fire for her latest look, though.
 Photos obtained by The Daily Mail on Wednesday night showed the 29-year-old partying at West Hollywood, California’s The Bungalow.
-Emma hadn’t opted for a risqué outfit – rather, she appeared to be channeling her trademark, low-frills look.
-The brunette was photographed in a ruffly, floral-patterned mini dress with a culotte finish.
+Emma hadn’t opted for a risqué outfit, but rather, she appeared to be channeling her trademark, low-frills look.
+The brunette was photographed in a ruffly, floral-patterned minidress with a culotte finish.
 The baggy number was paired with a leather biker jacket and white Birkenstocks.

 Viewers to the newspaper’s images have been leaving their thoughts via comments.
 Hurtful as some were, they did seem to be voicing an overall sentiment of disapproval with regards to Emma’s choice of outfit.